mobinic1101/TypeRight/README.md

 ## 🛠️ Installation

-To get started with TypeRight, follow these steps:
+To get started with TypeRight, You should have python3.12+ installed on your system; then follow these steps:

 1. **Clone the Repository**
    ```bash